 Since asbestos is incredibly durable, it is not possible for the body to break its fibers down.
 This means the fibers will not leave a person’s body once they enter.
 Even one single fiber could cause mesothelioma or other asbestos-related diseases.

 - The protective lining of the lungs (the pleura)

 - The chest wall or protective abdominal lining

 - The heart’s protective lining

-- Other areas of the body, including the testes and ovaries
+- Other areas of the body, including the testicles and ovaries

 Sadly, most people who are exposed to asbestos will not notice or feel any health effects at first.
-This is because asbestos-related diseases gradually develop, often over a series of decades.
-In fact, it typically takes between 20-50 years for cancer to develop after someone was first exposed.
+This is because asbestos-related diseases often take a few decades to develop.
+It typically takes between 20-50 years for cancer to develop after someone was first exposed to asbestos.